Jun-Jie-Shi/PASSION/README.md

 ```

 ## 📧Contact
-If you have any other questions, please contact 'shijunjie@hust.edu.cn'.
+If you have any other questions, feel free to contact 'shijunjie@hust.edu.cn'.